Film-scientists/Watchit/README.md

 ## Description
 "WatchIt" is a recommender system, which helps you to choose movies, that fit best to your prefernces.
 Start with choosing your favourite categories of films.
 Then evaluate movies, that you have already seen.
-Taking to account your ratings, system picks up and proposes 10 films, that match your tastes.
+Taking to account your ratings, system picks up and proposes 20 films, that match your tastes best.
 ## Instalation
 Install our project by using:
 ```python
 $ git clone https://github.com/Film-scientists/Watchit
 ```

 Follow the next path to unzip file you need.
-Watchit --> wach_it --> files --> data --> ratings_1M.zip - unzip this file to current directory (data).
+Watchit --> wach_it --> files --> data --> ratings_1M.zip - unzip ratings_1M.csv file to current directory (data).

 Run script.py from wach_it folder.